AI in Urban Planning Explained: Futurist & AI Expert Ian Khan on Smart Cities

 Urban Green Spaces: Enhancing Public Health and Wellbeing Sustainably

-Urban green spaces, ranging parks and gardens to green roofs and street trees, are vital components of sustainable planning, offering numerous benefits for public health and wellbeing.
-In the midst of urban expansion and the concrete jungle, these green oases provide a respite for residents, improving health, mental wellbeing, and social cohesion.
-Moreover, they play a crucial role in addressing challenges, such as air pollution, heat islands, and loss.
-Here's a closer look at how urban green spaces are contributing to healthier, more sustainable urban environments.
+Urban green spaces, ranging from parks and gardens to green roofs and street trees, are vital components of sustainable planning, offering numerous benefits for public and wellbeing.
+In the midst of expansion and the concrete jungle, green oases provide a respite for residents, improving physical health, mental wellbeing, and social cohesion.
+Moreover, they play a crucial role in addressing environmental challenges, such as air pollution, heat islands, and biodiversity loss.
+Here’s a closer look at urban green spaces are contributing to healthier, more sustainable urban environments.

-Mental Wellbeing: Urban green spaces offer psychological benefits by stress, enhancing mood, and improving mental wellbeing.
-The beauty and tranquility of green areas provide a mental break from the hustle and bustle of city life, aiding in the reduction of anxiety and depression.
+Mental Wellbeing: Urban green spaces offer psychological benefits by reducing stress, mood, and improving mental wellbeing.
+The natural beauty and tranquility of green areas provide a mental break from the hustle and bustle of city life, aiding in the reduction of anxiety and depression.

 Social Cohesion: Parks and gardens are communal spaces that foster social interactions and community engagement.
 They provide venues for family gatherings, community events, and recreational activities, strengthening social bonds and community .